SirPepe/ornament/Readme.md

 ```

 Also, remember that transformer functions return plain objects that you can
-modify for on-off custom transformers:
+modify for one-off custom transformers:

 ```javascript
 import { define, attr, string } from "@sirpepe/ornament";